LeNPaul/that-hungry-mind/_posts/journal/2016-07-1-millennium-run.md

   creditlink: https://wwwmpa.mpa-garching.mpg.de/galform/virgo/millennium/
 ---

-Not many people realize how close of a relationship computer programming has to physics.
+Not many people realize how close of a relationship computer programming has to physics, especially astrophysics.

+Unlike other disciplines in science where there is a strong emphasis on performing experiments, astrophysicists do not have the luxury of doing so, due to the nature of what they study.
+Structures in the universe often evolve on timescales on the order of millions of years.

 The following video is a good example of an applications of computer programming to astrophysics: